1 minute to read

-The European Accessibility Act, as implemented by Germany’s Accessibility Reinforcement Act (BFSG), requires online merchants to ensure that their websites are accessible by mid-2025.
+The European Accessibility Act, as implemented by Germany’s Accessibility Reinforcement Act (BFSG), requires online merchants to ensure that their websites are accessible by 28 June 2025.
 And this is a good idea for more than just legal reasons.
 Read on to find out what online merchants need to know and what the benefits are, plus how Shopware itself is becoming more accessible and how it supports online merchants in this area.

 This post will cover the following: